ioxio-dataspace/example-app/README.md

 application that connects to a Dataspace built with the IOXIO Dataspace technology.

-It consists of a simple Python [FastAPI](https://fastapi.tiangolo.com) backend that is responsible for authentication and data retrieval and React-based frontend application.
+It consists of a simple Python [FastAPI](https://fastapi.tiangolo.com) backend that is responsible for data retrieval and a React-based frontend application.

 You can try the [online demo](https://example-app.demos.ioxio.dev) or check the [configuration](#configuration) section for instructions on how to run this code